Your success matters.

 DBT can help you feel more able to control your thoughts, emotions, and reactions (behaviors).

-The DBT strategies enable you to understand yourself (and others) much more deeply.
-Your behaviors will start to make sense and you will feel more equipped to make the changes you want.
+The DBT strategies enable you to understand yourself and others much more deeply.
+Your behaviors will start to make sense and feel more manageable.
+You will feel more equipped to make the changes you want in your life.

 DBT can also greatly enhance your ability to communicate and interact with others in ways that work in both the short and long term.

-Most participants in DBT find that by using the skills, they are calmer and are more able to manage life's stressors without feeling overwhelmed, breaking down, or over-reacting.
+Most participants in DBT find that by using the skills, they feel stronger & calmer and are more able to manage life's stressors without feeling overwhelmed, breaking down, or over-reacting.